How I Work

 My Panting Techniques.

-My acrylic painting techniques include layering, where thin dry layers build up depth and opacity.
-Glazing, which uses thin transparent layers with a glazing medium to create depth; blending, gradually mixing colours for smooth gradients and impasto, applying thick textured paint with brushes or palette knives.
+Kristina's acrylic painting techniques include layering, where thin dry layers build up depth and opacity.
+Glazing, uses thin transparent layers with a glazing medium to create depth.
+Along with blending, by gradually mixing colours for smooth gradients and impasto, applying thick textured paint with brushes and or palette knives.

-One main method includes extruding acrylic paint using recycled plastic bottles with different shaped nozzles to create string like lines and shapes.
+One of Kristina's method includes extruding acrylic paint using recycled plastic bottles with different shaped nozzles to create string like lines creating depth and shape.
 Other methods involve washes and drips with diluted paint for watercolour-like effects, stencilling for defined shapes, and dry brushing for soft, atmospheric textures like mist or clouds.

 The Printmaking Techniques used:.